BU-Spark/bu-spark/documentation/github-admin/github-administration.markdown

 ### Add Github usernames

 Now you are editing the file and can add or remove usernames from the list.
 There should only be one Github username to per line.
+Do **NOT** use email addresses, this must be their github account name.

 ![Add Github Usernames](assets/add-usernames.jpg){: width="1000px"}